saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ## 4. Value Proposition
 SentiVibe provides immense value by:
-*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation and specific question answering. **Significantly reduces redundant AI and API costs by reusing past analyses.**
+*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation and specific question answering. **Significantly reduces redundant AI and API costs by reusing past analyses and dynamically adding new custom Q&A to existing reports.**
 *   **Enhanced Reliability:** The API key rotation mechanism ensures continuous operation even if individual free API keys hit their rate limits, providing a more robust and uninterrupted service.
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback, broader context, and now, direct answers to user-defined questions.
 *   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences, and get targeted answers to their most pressing questions.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.
 *   **Providing Actionable Data:** The weighted analysis ensures that the most impactful opinions are prioritized, and the AI can elaborate on these, including providing direct answers to custom questions.
-*   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports, now with a professional branded header and a dedicated section for custom Q&A.
+*   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports, now with a professional branded header and a dedicated section for community Q&A.
 *   **Cost-Effective Intelligence:** Streamlined external search ensures you get the necessary up-to-date information without incurring excessive API costs.
 *   **Boosting SEO & Content Strategy:** Automatically generates valuable, SEO-optimized content, expanding your digital footprint and making your insights discoverable to a wider audience through search engines.
 The searchable library further enhances content discoverability within the app, **ensuring no duplicate blog posts for the same video.** Comprehensive SEO features like dynamic meta tags, structured data, Open Graph tags, and proper alt text ensure maximum visibility and crawlability.
 *   **Seamless Workflow:** The ability to initiate AI chat directly from a saved blog post, now within a consistent pop-up dialog, creates a more integrated and efficient user workflow, allowing for immediate follow-up questions on past analyses.
 The `LibraryCopilot` further enhances discoverability within a user's own analyses.